Definition of Pediatric Hirschsprung Disease

 The exact etiology of Hirschsprung disease is unknown, but familial aggregation is evident.
 Decreased nitric oxide synthase activity, or quantitative deficiency, has been associated with an increased risk of pediatric Hirschsprung disease, pyloric stenosis and other gastrointestinal motility disorders.

 Pathophysiology of Pediatric Hirschsprung Disease

-Patients with Hirschsprung disease do not have enteric neurons in their rectum and colon which causes loss of peristaltic waves and constipation.
+Patients with Hirschsprung disease do not have enteric neurons in their rectum and colon which causes a loss of peristaltic waves and constipation.
 Enteric neurons form from the neural crest and migrate with the vagus nerve down to the intestine.
-By 8 weeks of gestation, the ganglionic neurons have reached the proximal colon and by 12 weeks of gestation the rectum.
-Any arrest in this normal migration process will lead to absence of enteric neurons in the rectum and distal colon and will result in pediatric Hirschsprung disease.
+By 8 weeks of gestation, the ganglionic neurons have reached the proximal colon, and by 12 weeks of gestation the rectum.
+Any arrest in this normal migration process will lead to the absence of enteric neurons in the rectum and distal colon and will result in pediatric Hirschsprung disease.

 Clinical Presentation of Pediatric Hirschsprung Disease

 Newborns with Hirschsprung disease have a delayed passage of meconium after 48 hours of life and abdominal distension.
 Family history is positive in one-third of the cases.
 Patients with Hirschsprung disease do not have soiling or overflow incontinence.
 Chronic abdominal distension leads to early satiety which can eventually result in malnutrition.